Princess Marianne of the Netherlands: Early life

 Born in Berlin, Marianne was the youngest child and second daughter of Prince William Frederick of Orange-Nassau by his wife Wilhelmine of Prussia.
 Her elder sister Pauline had died long before her birth, so Marianne became the only daughter of her parents to survive to adulthood.
 Her two older brothers were Prince William Frederick George Louis (future King William II of the Netherlands) and Prince William Frederik Charles.
 Two other brothers were stillborn on 18 August 1795 and 30 August 1806, respectively.

 After France had conquered the Netherlands in 1795, Prince William and his family fled first to Great Britain and later to his father-in-law's court in Berlin.
 Marianne was born there on 9 May 1810 as the Nesthäkchen (Baby of the Family) in the Niederländisches Palais; named after her maternal aunt-by-marriage Princess William of Prussia.
 Her baptism took place twenty-two days later, on 31 May, with her older brother William Frederick as one of her godparents.

 When their homeland was liberated from Napoleonic rule in 1813, the exile finally came to an end.
 Marianne's father had landed on the beach of Scheveningen on 30 November 1813 and some time later Marianne came to The Hague with her mother and her nanny Bonninck.
 The family temporarily lived in the Huis Huguetan at 34 Lange Voorhout, and after the Noordeinde Palace and the Huis ten Bosch were refurnished, they moved there.
 The summer months were spent at the Het Loo Palace in Apeldoorn.
 On 30 March 1814, her father was inaugurated as Sovereign of the Netherlands in the Nieuwe Kerk in Amsterdam.
 By the Congress of Vienna, Belgium was annexed to the Netherlands and on 21 September 1815, William I was inaugurated as King in Brussels.
 As the new King and Queen of the Netherlands and Belgium, her parents had little time for their daughter; this distant and non-authoritarian upbringing was decisive in Marianne's character.
 They appointed a governess from a noble circle, Countess Jacoba Bentinck, married to the Lord of Middachten.
 She was strict with Marianne and arranged her princely education, including lessons from the home teacher Catharina van Ulft.
 Although she received lessons in foreign languages, her mastering of them are poor, and she spoke a mixture of German and French, and hardly any Dutch.

 In 1828 she was betrothed to Gustav, former Crown Prince of Sweden, and the bride and groom evidently had true feelings for each other.
-But the son of a dethroned king was not considered befitting, and the engagement was broken off in 1829.
+But the son of a dethroned king caused a diplomatic row with the new Bernadotte king of Sweden and was not considered befitting, and the engagement was broken off in 1829.